gjwgit/aztext/README.md

 to the pre-built Text Analytics models provided through Azure's Cognitive Services.
 This service extracts information from text that we supply to it.
-Such information includes the language, key phrases, sentiment (0-1 as negative to positive sentiment), and entities (person, organisation, a quantity, date and time, a URL, or an email address).
+Such information includes the language, key phrases, sentiment (0-1 as negative to positive sentiment), and entities.

 A free Azure subscription is available from https://azure.microsoft.com/free/.
 Once set up visit